a1v0/a1v0.de/README.md

 | Link (hover)       | `#003078`[^3]    |
 | Link (visited)     | `#4c2c92`[^3]    |

+The colours in my Highlight.JS theme were incredibly hard to pick well, so I ended up choosing colours almost at random.
+They're not worth putting into the above table because they don't really fit with the overall brand.

 [^1]: Cambridge blue.
 [^2]: While Cambridge blue is basically an open-source colour, this shade is taken from the Cambridge University Boat Club's [branding](https://cubc.org.uk/app/uploads/2020/08/CUBC-Brand-Guidelines.pdf).
 Cambridge blue is difficult to match, so I took an existing colour scheme.
 Please contact me if this is not OK&mdash;I've no wish to upset anybody.
 [^3]: Taken from GOV.UK.